AnnaSeDab/Fithub2/README.md

 #### Unfixed bugs that are important to fix

-The management - Management shoud have been put in a separate app.
+The management - Management should have been put in a separate app.
 Splitting it between different apps creates inconsistencies and makes the other apps less transparent.

 Mechanics to check off each day as done after the workout needs to be added.
 It's lack, however, does not break the mechanics.

-Unregistered user is sometimes being ssent to page 404 when trying to access pages they don't have access to.
+Unregistered user is sometimes being sent to page 404 when trying to access pages they don't have access to.
 Ideally needs to be redirected somewhere instead.

 Product incrementation buttons on mobile view are stacked.
-Media quiery needed.
+Media query needed.

 When coming onto page through facebook link delivery banner is slightly covered.
 It does not happen on a 'regular browser' mobile view.
-Media quiery needed.
+Media query needed.

 ## Deployment Steps